-- All indicators of ILI activity increased in the past week. - Influenza notifications to the Department of Health decreased in the past week. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications decreased to 510 cases in the past week.
+- In the past week, indicators of ILI activity remained in the upper range of values usually reported at this time of year, and influenza notifications to the Department of Health decreased. - Respiratory syncytial virus (RSV) notifications remained stable in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications decreased to 273 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)